Your Legal Rights After Workplace Harassment

 - Failed to take immediate and appropriate action to correct it according to Hope v.
 California Youth Authority (2005) 134 Cal.App.4th 577

 For people that are not employees, your employer can only be responsible depending on the amount of control they might have been able to exercise to stop or prevent the offending conduct.

 Contact Eldessouky Law for Help

-If you are experiencing harassing conduct at work and wish to understand how to proceed, contact Eldessouky Law immediately.
+If you are experiencing harassing conduct at work and wish to understand how to proceed, we encourage you to contact Eldessouky Law immediately.
 We have successfully represented hundreds of employees around California and helped them recover fair compensation for the harm done to them.
 We can help you too.
-Call us at 714-409-8991 to set up a free consultation with one of our attorneys today.
+Call us at 714-409-8991 to set up a free consultation with one of our employment attorneys today.